Australian Mist at a glance:

 The Australian Mist is an extremely friendly, playful and outgoing cat.
 It gets along well with people, including children and other pets, making it the perfect family pet.

-They are very human oriented and like to be around people all the time.
+They thrive on human companionship and like to be near their human family all the time.
 Due to their nature, they make the perfect indoor pet.